Gravitational Wave Generation via the Einstein-Langevin Equation: Introduction

-To simulate the graviton fluctuation, a discretization scheme, similar to those used in Langevin equation-based modeling \cite{Yuvan2021, Yuvan2022ent, Yuvan2022sym, Bier2024, MacKay:2024}, is applied.
-However, numerical iteration crucially depends on the potential energy profile of the Brownian bath, which governs the dissipation force $-\vec{\nabla}U(x)$.
-For gravitons, this potential profile is derived from the quanta dissipation kernel in the Einstein-Langevin equation; its evaluation is presented in Section \ref{anres}.
+While dynamical GWs can be described analytically and numerically, this study adopts an iterative approach to model graviton fluctuations across coalescence as a Wiener process, from inspiral to merger, where GW emission peaks.
+To implement this computationally, a discretization scheme akin to those commonly used in Langevin-equation-based modeling \cite{Yuvan2021, Yuvan2022ent, Yuvan2022sym, Bier2024, MacKay:2024} is employed.
+Numerical iteration, however, depends critically on the effective potential energy profile of the Brownian bath, which determines the dissipation force $-\vec{\nabla}U(x)$.
+For gravitons governed by the Einstein-Langevin equation, this potential is derived from the quanta dissipation kernel; its evaluation is presented in Section \ref{anres}.

-Another goal of this study is to analyze Gaussian noise effects in a discretized Einstein-Langevin equation during binary coalescence.
-At peak GW emission, under the assumption of effective thermal equilibrium between the system and the background, the iterated fluctuations within the contracting volume serves as proxy for the stochastic fluctuations of GWs emitted from the surface.
-The numerical results demonstrate that, within the outlined assumptions, graviton-scale fluctuations can exhibit signal patterns qualitatively resembling gravitational waveforms.
-However, this framework is intended as a proof-of-concept rather than a precise prediction of gravitational wave observables.
-To support reproducibility, the \textit{Mathematica} implementation of the Euler iteration scheme is detailed in Section \ref{numres}.
+A secondary objective of this study is to examine the role of Gaussian noise in a discretized Einstein-Langevin framework during binary coalescence.
+Near peak GW emission, and under the assumption of effective thermal equilibrium between the stochastic, internal system and the external background, the iterated fluctuations within the contracting volume serve as a proxy for stochastic fluctuations of the GWs emitted from the shell surface.
+The numerical results may indicate that, within the stated assumptions, graviton-scale fluctuations can produce signal patterns that qualitatively resemble gravitational waveforms.
+Therefore, this framework is intended as a proof-of-concept rather than a precise model of predicting observable GWs.
+For reproducibility, the \textsc{Wolfram Mathematica} implementation of the Euler iteration scheme is presented in Section \ref{numres}.
+An extended discussion follows in Section \ref{disc}, where we review select analytical consequences to the iterative/Brownian approach, and we conclude in Section \ref{concl}.